 Day 4 | Cando + Belcourt + Dunseith

 Go for a morning stroll through the Lake Alice National Wildlife Refuge to see migrating waterfowl overhead.
-Enjoy some breakfast from the Cozy Cafe in Cando then continue north to Belcourt and experience the vibrant multi-cultural traditions from the Ojibwe (Anishinaabe) and the Metis/Cree people at the Turtle Mountain Chippewa Heritage Center.
+Continue north to Belcourt and experience the vibrant multi-cultural traditions from the Ojibwe (Anishinaabe) and the Metis/Cree people at the Turtle Mountain Chippewa Heritage Center.
 Wrap up your road trip with a walk through the formal gardens along the border of the U.S. and Canada at the International Peace Garden, one of the continent's most symbolic and scenic attractions.

 Find more attractions, diners, and accommodations at belegendary.link/RoadTrips to personalize this border-to-border tour for your own legendary North Dakota adventure.